VirtoCommerce/vc-docs/dev_docs/docs/GraphQL-Storefront-API-Reference-xAPI/Content/overview.md

 # Content

-The `Content` serves as a component for managing and delivering dynamic content within the system.
+The `Content` module serves as a component for managing and delivering dynamic content within the system.
 It provides capabilities for creating, organizing, and presenting various types of content.

 | Queries                                                                        	| Objects                                        	|
 |-------------------------------------------------------------------------------	|-------------------------------------------------	|